 -70°C for 3 months under sterile conditions after reconstitution.

-Biotinylated Mouse CD27 Ligand, His,Avitag on SDS-PAGE under reducing (R) condition.
+Biotinylated Human BAFF, His,Avitag (active trimer) (MALS verified) on SDS-PAGE under reducing (R) condition.
 The gel was stained overnight with Coomassie Blue.
 The purity of the protein is greater than 95%.

 The purity of Biotinylated Human BAFF, His,Avitag (active trimer) (MALS verified) (Cat.
 No. BAF-H82Q2) was more than 90% in HP-SEC, and around 60-75 kDa verified by SEC-MALS.

 Immobilized Human BCMA, Fc Tag (Cat.
 No. BC7-H5254) at 2 μg/mL (100 μL/well) can bind Biotinylated Human BAFF, His,Avitag (active trimer) (MALS verified) (Cat.
 No. BAF-H82Q2) with a linear range of 0.2-4 ng/mL (QC tested).